-You're bringing home more than a just a stylish asymmetrical black console.
+You're bringing home more than a just a stylish, black or white parallelogram.
 In addition to the actual system you get a power cord (not a big power brick), an HDMI cable, an earbud microphone combo, one DualShock 4 controller and its charging cable (we charged our DualShock 4 pad using the Xbox One and the world did not end).

 Also, note that we said earbud singular, not earbuds, as in just for one ear.
-It's cheap but serviceable, but you can actually plug any old headset or pair of buds you already own into the controller's headphone jack, so it's not much of an issue.
+It's cheap but serviceable, but you can actually plug any headphones you already own into the controller's headphone jack, so it's not much of an issue.

 Setting up the PlayStation 4 is very easy, especially if you have a PS3.
 You can actually use the same cables from Sony's last system, making for a very easy swap.

-As mentioned on page 1, the PS4 is super easy to extract from its box and set up, leaving minimal mess and very little environment-killing packaging.
+As mentioned above, the PS4 is super easy to extract from its box and set up, leaving minimal mess and very little environment-killing packaging.

 You are able to skip WiFi or ethernet altogether and just pop in a game.
 Unlike the Xbox One, you can get to the homescreen without initially connecting to the web and patching.

 Once you do connect to the internet, you'll need to let the PS4 update before you can make purchases from the store or play online.

 It may seem like something only the truly impatient would enjoy, but when you consider that many releases weigh in excess of 35GB, it's real luxury feature, and another impressive bit of engineering.

 Then there's the PlayStation app for iOS and Android.
-With just the stroke of a touchscreen, you can remotely purchase games, and get the download going on your PS4 so it's ready and waiting when you get home (the console will turn on, download and switch off on its own).
+With just the stroke of a touchscreen, you can remotely purchase games and get the download going on your PS4 so it's ready and waiting when you get home (the console will turn on, download and switch off on its own).

-PS Vita Remote Play
+PS Vita and Xperia Remote Play

-And you can use it as a control pad, as well as a second screen, Smartglass style.
+We used the PS4 and Vita over our home WiFi and the connection to the PS4 was lag free so you can actually use it as an additional control pad, as well as a second screen.
 It's a great way to avoid using the on screen keyboard, if nothing else.

 When Sony pulled the PS4 out of the shadows and started rattling off features, it mentioned one truly original and intriguing feature: saving and sharing gameplay videos with the press of the Share button on the DualShock 4.

 This can be disabled, if you find it creepy or want to save on hard drive space, but it's switched on by default.
 There are also places where recording or screen grabs are locked out by developers.
 It's usually during cinematics or in certain menus.

-Right on the console you can manipulate the video to a limited degree, more like trimming than true editing, and then share it to Facebook or on the PSN.
+Right on the console you can manipulate the video to a limited degree, more like trimming than true editing, and then share it to Facebook, YouTube or on the PSN.
 You can also take a screenshot by holding the Share button, and then attach it to a PSN message, Facebook or tweet it.